-4 Customs Duties
+4 Customs duties

-The Slovak rates of customs duty comply with the General Agreement on Tariffs and Trade (GATT) that regulates international trade and tariffs in particular.
-Certain customs regimes also enable an importer to eliminate (inward processing) or postpone customs duty payments (storage of goods in customs warehouses and customs zones, temporary importation of goods).
+The Slovak rates of customs duty comply with the General Agreement on Tariffs and Trade (GATT), which regulates international trade and tariffs in particular.
+Certain customs regimes also enable an importer to eliminate (inward processing) or postpone customs duty payments (storage of goods in customs warehouses and customs zones, and temporary importation of goods).